Load Testing is primarily concerned with assessing the current performance of your system in terms of concurrent users or requests per second.

 Note that the number of users starts at 0, and slowly ramps up to the nominal value, where it stays for an extended period of time.
 The ramp down stage is optional.

-- If you run a load test using the SaaS cloud service, it allows the automated performance alerts to better understand the normal behaviour of your system.
+- If you run a load test using our SaaS cloud service, it allows the automated performance alerts to better understand the normal behaviour of your system.

-You may also go one step further and configure the load test to resemble more closely your normal and peak conditions.
+You may also go one step further and configure the load test to resemble your normal and peak conditions more closely.
 In that case you could configure the load test to stay at 60 users for most of the day, and ramp-up to 100 users during the peak hours of operation, then ramp-down back to normal load.

-Make sure you don't go over your normal number of VUs - that's not load testing, it's stress testing.
+Make sure you don't go over your normal number of VUs - that's not load testing, but stress testing.